-On July 5, 2022, RetinalGenix Technologies Inc. (the "Company") entered into the Exchange Agreement with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of our common stock.
-The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with the Company's high resolution retinal imaging capabilities.
+On July 5, 2022, we entered into an Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which we acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of our common stock.
+The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with our retinal imaging capabilities.
 The combined technology is expected to have the ability to provide diagnoses of systemic and retinal diseases.
+We accounted for this transaction as an asset acquisition in the quarter ending September 30, 2022, and recorded the estimated purchase consideration and related expenses as in process research and development in the accompanying consolidated statement of operations.